top of page

 At Sankofa Sojourns, we believe travel can be a powerful way to heal, connect, and inspire.
 Each journey is carefully designed to honor Black history and culture through immersive experiences in museums, neighborhoods, and conversations with local storytellers.
 Our sojourns create space for reflection, community, and discovery, offering participants a chance to carry history forward in meaningful ways.

-Beach Sand_edited.png
+Beach Sand_edited_edited.jpg

-Upcoming Sojourn
+Upcoming Sojourns

 Our Past Sojourns